dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * A small number of words appear <ins>each</ins> in a lot of documents (`high-frequency words`)
   * This is where the so-called **stopword** list takes place: stopwords are useless in finding an individual document ==> they offer little *semantic* content
     * **Stopwords** removal achieves <i><b>discrimination</b></i>: it is the removal of words that are common to most of the documents (words like "and", "are", "do", "am", "but")
-    * While stopwords removal emphasizes on discrimination, **stemming** emphasizes on document's <i><b>description</b></i> ==> stemming algorithms help us achieve a common concept of the words that can take different forms, by adding all variants of the corresponding words to document descriptions (e.g. information -> inform, political -> polit)
+    * While stopwords removal emphasizes on discrimination, **stemming** emphasizes on document's <i><b>description</b></i> ==> stemming algorithms help us achieve a common concept of the words that can take different forms, by adding all variants of the corresponding words to document descriptions (e.g., information -> inform, political -> polit)

 * A medium number of words appear <ins>each</ins> in a medium number of documents (`medium-frequency words`)
   * These are the "**best**" words in the IR context ==> they represent some recognizable concept (satisfactory *description* level) that does not seem to be meaningless (satisfactory *discrimination* level)